ysndr/blog/src/posts/guides/nix-shells.md

 Both approaches work to some degree but are clunky (i.e. *not improving UX as promised*) and rely on the supposed-to-be-superseded channels.
 ## The second-hardest problem

-Picking up the confusion mentioned in the beginning, there is another problem with `nix shell`,.. naming.
+Picking up the confusion mentioned in the beginning, there is another problem with `nix shell`... naming.
 Being so closely named to its _semantically different_ predecessor, it is impossible to query google for meaningful, targeted results.
 This is a pain for newcomers and more experienced nix'ers alike.
 And indeed, there is a heated [discussion](https://github.com/NixOS/nix/issues/4715) on renaming the shell command.
 Yet, until that is resolved, I hope this guide helps to understand the differences a bit better.

 *newnixshellguide*